 Let me introduce you to French Poached Eggs in Cheese Sauce.
-Well, more precisely, let me introduce you to another version of Burgundian poached eggs.
-I say another version because you might already be familiar with “Oeufs en Meurette” that are made with the gravy of the Beef Bourguignon i.e a red wine sauce.
-In this recipe, Epoisses, a famous rind-washed soft cheese from Burgundy meets white wine, shallots and heavy cream.
+In this recipe, Epoisses, a famous rind-washed soft cheese from Burgundy meets white wine, shallots, and heavy cream.
 Together, they create a luscious cheese sauce that was meant to be with the poached eggs.
 This recipe calls for a Chardonnay wine pairing.
 THE perfect match!

 A few details about the ingredients

-Eggs : I always use very fresh free-range eggs for the best results.
+Eggs: I always use very fresh free-range eggs for the best results.
 In France, poached eggs with sauce are usually served as a starter.
 For a starter, I recommend one egg per person.
-For a heartier main course, double the quantity of eggs and count 2 eggs per person.
+For a heartier main course, double the number of eggs and count 2 eggs per person.
 No need to double the quantity of cheese sauce, there is plenty of it for 4 people!

-Cheese : this recipe being Burgundian by origins, a Burgudian cheese is what I prefer.
-I used Epoisses cheese, which is a washed-rind soft cow-milk cheese.
-Don’t be scared away but the pungent aromas of this cheese, it is actually milder in flavors than it is on the nose!
-If Epoisses is not available where you live, you can replace it with Munster, Soumaintrain, Langres or any matured soft cow-milk cheese.
+Cheese: this recipe being Burgundian by origin, Burgundian cheese is what I prefer.
+I used Epoisses cheese, which is a washed-rind soft cow milk cheese.
+Don’t be scared away by the pungent aromas of this cheese, it is actually milder in flavor than it is on the nose!
+If Epoisses is not available where you live, you can replace it with Munster, Soumaintrain, Langres, or any matured soft cow milk cheese.

 🍷Wine Pairing for French Poached Eggs in Cheese Sauce